-And if you're afraid all of this seems a little self-oriented, consider that your loved one with emotions: feelings of duty, guilt, filial piety, and the like.
+The healthy choice isn't always the obvious one.
+Caring for a loved one can be fraught with emotions: feelings of duty, guilt, filial piety, and the like.
 But your relationship with a loved one who requires assistance with the tasks of daily life does not have to be this way.
 It is possible to be warm, open, and loving with an elder relative, especially when they receive the dedicated care that can be found in an Assisted Living community.
-Choosing Assisted Living for your loved one is the healthy choice: by lifting the weight of caretaking off your shoulders, it frees you and your loved one to embrace the lifestyles you've been wanting for each other all along.
+Choosing Assisted Living for your loved one is the healthy choice: by lifting the weight of care off your shoulders, it frees you and your loved one to embrace the lifestyles you've been wanting for each other all along.